My Pal Gus

-My Pal Gus is a 1952 American comedy drama film directed by Robert Parrish which follows Gus (George Winslow), the young son of divorced industrialist Dave Jennings (Richard Widmark).
-Unable to cope with Gus' mischievous streak, Jennings places the boy in a day-care center.
-Gus' teacher Lydia Marble (Joanne Dru) manages to curb the boy's prankishness, and along the way falls in love with Jennings.
-Enter the villainess of the piece: Jennings' ex-wife Joyce (Audrey Totter), who claims that the divorce is invalid and demands a huge sum from Jennings, lest she claim custody of Gus.

-The film was officially dubbed My Pal Gus in August 1952.
-Prior to that, four different pre-release titles had been announced—in order of appearance, How High Is Up?, The Problem Is Love, Big Man, and Top Man.
-The next-to-last of these would reemerge in December to play a prominent part in the film's advertising campaign.
+My Pal Gus is a 1952 American comedy drama film directed by Robert Parrish and starring Richard Widmark, Joanne Dru and Audrey Totter.

 Plot

-Dave Jennings is so focused on his Los Angeles-based business that he neglects his precocious five-year-old son Gus, who is constantly creating havoc in order to get his father's attention.
-After Gus's latest escapade is cleaned up and paid for, Dave orders his long-suffering secretary, Ivy Tolliver, to find a new nurse for Gus, then leaves on a business trip.
-Upon his return, Dave learns that Ivy has placed Gus in the Playtime School, and that he must meet with the teacher, Lydia Marble, to enroll Gus formally.
-Rushed as usual, Dave tells the attractive Lydia that he will pay whatever it takes to keep Gus in line, but when Lydia explains that parents are required to participate in their child's education at Playtime, Dave indignantly states that he knows all he needs to about Gus.
-Dave is amazed by how well Gus responds to Lydia's instructions, however, after he smacks a schoolmate.
+Dave Jennings is so focused on his Los Angeles-based business that he neglects his precocious five-year-old son Gus, who is constantly creating havoc to attract his father's attention.
+After Gus's latest escapade, Dave orders his long-suffering secretary Ivy Tolliver to find a new nurse for Gus, then leaves on a business trip.
+Upon his return, Dave learns that Ivy has placed Gus in the Playtime School and that he must meet with the teacher, Lydia Marble, to formally enroll Gus.
+After Lydia explains that parents are required to participate in their child's education at Playtime, Dave indignantly states that he knows all that he needs to know about Gus.
+Dave is amazed by how well Gus responds to Lydia's instructions after Gus smacks a schoolmate.
 Believing that Gus can benefit from Lydia's tutelage, Dave agrees to keep him at Playtime.
-As the next three weeks pass, Gus becomes contented and well-behaved, but on Dave's scheduled parent participation day, the businessman instead sends a truckload of toys to the school.
-Lydia returns the toys with a note admonishing Dave that as a substitute for his attention, the toys are not enough, and when Dave comes to the school to protest, Lydia assumes that he is there to help.
+As the next three weeks pass, Gus becomes contented and well-behaved, but on parent participation day, Dave sends toys to the school instead of attending.
+Lydia returns the toys with a note admonishing Dave that the toys are no substitute for his attention, and when Dave comes to the school to protest, Lydia assumes that he is there to help.